-This document is intended for use by libraries around the world regardless of experience in dealing with electronic resources and regardless of service orientation (e.g., academic, public).
+This document is intended for use by libraries around the world regardless of experience in dealing with e-resources and regardless of service orientation (e.g., academic, public).

-This document is arranged in four broad sections, each focusing on a key aspect or critical sub-aspect of the electronic resource process in libraries: collection development, selection and evaluation, licensing and review/renewals.
+This document is arranged in four broad sections, each focusing on a key aspect or critical sub-aspect of the e-resource process in libraries: collection development, selection and evaluation, licensing, and review/renewals.
 There is an appendix providing a definition of terms which appears within this document, as well as a list of resources.

-This document does not cover acquisition, delivery and access management, promotion of resources and user training and support.
-It is the intention of the Standing Committee to produce and publish a separate guide covering these aspects of electronic resource management within libraries.
+This document does not cover acquisition, delivery and access management, promotion of resources, reading devices, or user training and support.
+As a next step the Standing Committee wishes to examine the possibility of producing and publishing a separate guide covering these aspects of e-resource management within libraries.
 Selection of content for digitisation from the library's own collection is also not considered within this document.